terrajobst/AspNetCore.Docs.pt-br/aspnetcore/blazor/get-started.md

 ---
-title: Introdução ao ASP.NET Core Blazor
+title: Get started with ASP.NET Core Blazor
 author: guardrex
-description: Comece a usar o Blazor criando um aplicativo Blazor com as ferramentas de sua escolha.
+description: Get started with Blazor by building a Blazor app with the tooling of your choice.
 monikerRange: '>= aspnetcore-3.0'
 ms.author: riande
 ms.custom: mvc